Inside: Here are 10 ways to slow down and relax even when life is busy. If you want to enjoy more of the little moments, this post is for you.

 This simple habit is a powerful way to protect your mental health.
 Acknowledging your emotional and physical needs creates perspective, and it becomes easier to see that taking a bit longer to get things done rarely matters in the big scheme of things.

 I know that when you’re busy, taking a few minutes to read is probably the last thing on your mind.
 Instead, most of us tend to view reading for pleasure as a “treat”—something to do after you’ve done everything else on your to-do list.

-I’m not sure the science behind it but if I had to guess, I’d say that reading forces your brain to focus.
+I’m definitely not immune to falling into this trap, BUT I’ve found that if I’m intentional about reading during the day (even if it’s just for a few minutes) it helps me to slow down and relax.
+I’m not sure of the science behind it, but if I had to guess, I’d say that reading forces your brain to focus.
 It makes it impossible to multitask, so for a few minutes at least, you can truly rest.

 When it feels like time is slipping away, a quick and easy way to regain control is to observe your breath.

 This article goes in-depth about the many ways you can practise breath awareness, but I’ve found that one of the simplest ways is to take note of how your breath feels on your nostrils.
 It might sound silly, but I highly encourage you to give it a try.
 Just take a few deep breaths and pay close attention to the tickle!